nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 - Peers attempt to build a full mesh, which might break down with many nodes
   - Nodes broadcast their last hash to sync (every 2 secs), lots of chatter
-- Most semi-public DLTs are block-based and have 'proof' (of work, of stake, voting, etc).
-We don't, which allows parties to easily add data (the good) but that also goes for malicious parties (the bad).
-  - Possible solution: introduce time-based blocks (compare hash of all transactions up until last midnight UTC)
-  - Additionally, we could require transactions to have a timestamp that's relatively actual (using Bitcoin's network-adjusted-time, https://en.bitcoin.it/wiki/Block_timestamp)
 - Fast replay (from another node) when starting a new node
 - We need some kind of flooding detection and prevention
-- Fast comparison of remote node's graph vs own graph (current implementation just requests whole DAG and compares it).
-  This might will become slower and slower when the DAG grows.
-  - Possible solution: use the time-based blocks, which can be used as Merkle tree.
-    - Problem: what if a party produces 100.000s of transactions on a single day?
-      If a SHA-256 hash takes 32 bytes it would be 3mb worth of hashes.
-Not a problem to transfer once or twice, but becomes problematic when parties keep appending and it must be exchanged over and over again to compare DAGs
 - Maybe; more authorisation than just "you need to have a PKIOverheid certificate"?
 	- What if a malicious node produces lots (e.g. gigabytes) of crap that clutters the DAG?
 - Detect dead nodes